 For me many of these landscapes represent a kind of ‘otherness’ that acts as a counter balance to normative notions of landscape painting, like the bucolic or the pastoral.

-I use different structures, social-histories or topographies from certain areas as a starting point and amalgamate them into a kind of fictional landscape that acts as a metaphorical space to reflect upon wider socio-geographic issues, but these paintings are also intrinsically linked to the places and stories that inspire them.
+I use different structures, social-histories or topographies as a starting point and amalgamate them into a kind of fictional landscape that acts as a metaphorical space to reflect upon wider socio-geographic issues, but these paintings are also intrinsically linked to the places and stories that inspire them.